 If you don’t store your document in the Scrive E-archive, it will not be extended, i.e., it will not be sealed a second time.
 This means you will always need to verify it through Guardtime or Scrive.
 Its integrity will be just as secure, but the seal won’t contain the information necessary to independently verify it.

 Note that Guardtime is regarded as a trusted authority by partners including Boeing, Lockheed Martin, Ericsson, DARPA and the US federal government.
-In the event that Guardtime would discontinue its business operations for any reason, Guardtime is legally bound to transfer its database and authority of its verification system to the Estonian Technical Surveillance Authority.
 See www.guardtime.com for more information.